-The Barbadian passport currently ranks on the 22nd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 161 countries.
+The Barbadian passport is currently ranked 23rd place on the Guide Passport Index.
+It provides visa-free access to 166 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Barbadian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, China and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Barbadian passport holders do however require a visa to enter about 65 destinations.
+Barbadian passport holders do however require a visa to enter about 63 destinations.
 Some countries where a visa is required are Taiwan, the United States and Australia.

-Barbados is filled with a variety of urban and natural tourism attractions.
+Barbados is filled with a variety of urban and natural tourist attractions.
 That is why it is one of the most popular Caribbean destinations.
 It is known for its vast beaches and nature.
-Some of the major destinations include the Carlisle and Bathsheba Bay, the capital Bridgetown, the Animal Flower Cave, the Barbados Wildlife Reserve and the Sunbury Plantation.
-Main tourist activities are fishing, watersports and hiking.
+Some of the major destinations include Carlisle and Bathsheba Bay, the capital Bridgetown, the Animal Flower Cave, the Barbados Wildlife Reserve, and the Sunbury Plantation.
+Main tourist activities are fishing, watersports, and hiking.
 The island nation has a total of approximately 1.3 million tourists visiting every year with the majority originating from North America and Europe.
 Also, it is an especially popular cruise ship destination for day visitors.